Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle Truncation: A Weak Generative Approach: Numerical experiment

-The models were trained for $N_I=50,000$ iterations with a batch size of $N=10,000$ and $N_\varphi=100$ test functions.
-The kernel width was fixed at $\kappa=1.0$, and the learning rate decayed exponentially from an initial value of $10^{-3}$.
+The models were trained for $N_I=50,000$ iterations with $N=10,000$ sample data points and $N_\varphi=100$ test functions.
+The kernel width was fixed at $\kappa=1.0$, and the learning rate decayed exponentially from an initial value of $0.001$.

-As shown in FIG.~\ref{fig:e1_loss}, both II-WGS and PI-WGS exhibit nearly identical convergence behavior, achieving a relative $L^2$ error of approximately $10^{-3}$ within $20000$ iterations.
-This equivalent performance indicates they are equally effective for this linear problem.
-FIG.~\ref{fig:e1_pdf} further confirms the high accuracy, showing excellent agreement between the computed densities and the analytical solution.
+As shown in Figure~\ref{fig:e1_loss}, both II-WGS and PI-WGS exhibit nearly identical convergence behavior, achieving a relative $L^2$ error of approximately $10^{-3}$ within $20000$ iterations.
+Figure~\ref{fig:e1_pdf} further confirms the high accuracy, showing excellent agreement between the computed densities and the analytical solution.
 The computed marginal distributions (lower panels) completely overlap with the ground truth, confirming the high accuracy of both methods.
 This result demonstrates that both schemes are equally effective for this linear problem.